Preparing a Kiddush for

 Challah/Bread

 If Challah or bread is served then the Kiddush is a meal, and recitation of the HaMotzi (blessing over bread before meals), Netilat Yadaim (ritual hand washing), and Birkat HaMazon (grace after meals) are required.
 Pita and bagels count as bread.
 Traditionally if Challah is served, two or more Challot are served.
-Popular brands of Challah include Semifreddi’s, Grand Bakery, and Irving’s Premium Challah.
+Popular brands of Challah include Semifreddi’s and Grand Bakery.
 If you want to add a Challah order to the Shul’s regular order, tell Karen Llamas (our preschool director) by Wednesday.

 Netilat Yadaim